 3. Cash Flow is Indicative of Strength

 Next, cash flow is indicative of a company’s strength.
-This is so because cash represents that company’s ability to sustain operations.
+This is because cash represents a company’s ability to sustain operations.
 Remember that cash is ultimately the only thing that pays bills.
 So if cash is constantly limited, a company is in a more precarious position.

 You might be interested to know that buyers give quite a bit of weight to cash flow when considering whether or not to acquire a new business.
 Smart buyers know that consistently limited cash flow is a sign of internal weakness.